ada-lovecraft/lie-to-me-post/_posts/2013-08-28-organizing-angular.md

 title: "Organizing Angular"
 description: ""
 category: development
-tags: [trade, table, pattern, node, javascript]
+tags: [angular, js, ui, javascript]
 ---
 {% include JB/setup %}
 I'm currently working on a large enterprise level project that has a -massive- ui.
 After much discussion, we decided to break ground working with Angular (which came with it's own set of challenges).
 I guess I should mention that we're using [Brunch](http://brunch.io) with [Brunch on Asteroids](https://github.com/exlee/brunch-on-asteroids) to bootstrap the site.
 It's been a bit rough getting up to speed using this framework and deciding how to organize everything.
 After some debate, we decided to use the following organization for the app.

+{% highlight bash %}
 - app
 	- assets
 		- img
 	- partials
 		- jade-includes
 			* mixins.jade
 		* layout.jade
 		* foo.jade
 	- scripts
 		- controllers
 			* FooController.coffee
 		- directives
 			* FooDirective.coffee
 		- filters
 			* FooFilter.coffee
 		- repositories
 			* FooRepository.coffee
 		- services
 			* FooService.coffee
 	- styles
 		* app.less
 - vendor
 	- js
 		* angular.min.js
 		* jquery.min.js
 	- styles
 		- bootstrap
 			* bootstrap.less
+{% endhighlight %}

 There is, of course, more to it than that, but that's our basic skeleton.